gjermundgaraba/bjaanes.github.io/_posts/2015-10-18-learning-web-dev-series-part-6-projects-projects-projects.md

 # Minesweeper (React)

 I also kind of half hearted started writing a minesweeper app written in React.
-It&#8217;s not something I focus on, but rather something to fiddle with when I don&#8217;t feel like messing with IoT, Anguler or Meteor.
-It&#8217;s basically a side-side project.
+It's not something I focus on, but rather something to fiddle with when I don't feel like messing with IoT, Anguler or Meteor.
+It's basically a side-side project.

-I don&#8217;t really have any graphic to show yet, because I have just fiddled around with React thus far.
+I don't really have any graphic to show yet, because I have just fiddled around with React thus far.
 However, the code is as always located on GitHub:

 <a href="https://github.com/bjaanes/ReactMineSweeper" target="_blank">ReactMineSweeper on GitHub</a>